 - password: [value of mypostgres-secret/superUserPassword]

-In this example, Kubegres created 2 Kubernetes clusterIP services using the name defined in YAML (e.g. "mypostgres"):
+In this example, Kubegres created 2 Kubernetes Headless services (of default type ClusterIP) using the name defined in YAML (e.g. "mypostgres"):

 - a Kubernetes service "mypostgres" allowing to access to the Primary PostgreSql instances

 - a Kubernetes service "mypostgres-replica" allowing to access to the Replica PostgreSql instances

 Consequently, a client app running inside a Kubernetes cluster, would use the hostname "mypostgres" to connect to the Primary PostgreSql for read and write requests, and optionally it can also use the hostname "mypostgres-replica" to connect to any of the available Replica PostgreSql for read requests.